 Regarding the “Inherit Permission, Notification and Issue Security Level Scheme from the following Risk Project” checkbox in the Cloud version of the SoftComply Risk Manager: If you have a specific project configuration set up in an earlier project, you can inherit those schemes by checking the checkbox and selecting the suitable earlier project.
 It can make your Jira administrator’s life much easier and you can use the same configuration in your next risk management projects as well!
 You can inherit only permission, notification and issue security schemes but not the entire configurations.
 There are some restrictions in Jira Cloud, thus you cannot inherit workflow schemes, screen schemes or anything else that is not listed as inheritable.

 If you do not choose to inherit any configuration, the default ones will be used.
 After project creation you should configure your project according to your needs by following Jira administration guide.

 2. The second step in the wizard is the selection of a risk matrix layout.
 There are several of the most frequently used matrix layouts to choose from, as a starting point.
 You can, if you need to, customize your risk matrix after you have finished the project creation.
 But to accelerate your risk management project setup, choose a matrix layout that is as close to your needs as possible to minimize customization effort later on.

 3. Last step of creating a new risk management project is the selection of a risk management table template.
 Various templates are proposed with different table layouts (columns).
 You can customize the table layout after finishing your project creation.
-During customization you can Add/Remove new columns (additional new columns), Hide, Move and Edit column names (all columns).
+During customization you can Add/Remove columns, Hide, Move and Edit column names (all columns).